-Naked Appearance is the first exhibition that shows together the work of these legendary artists.
+Appearance Stripped Bare is the first exhibition that shows together the work of these legendary artists.
 By putting their works face to face, the exhibition operates as a hall of mirrors that reflects, distorts and amplifies the similarities and differences between artists within a complex "regime of coincidences", to borrow one of Duchamp's peculiar expressions.

-Naked Appearance will present more than 70 works by Marcel Duchamp and Jeff Koons, among which is the complete series of ready-mades 1964 by Duchamp, including Bicycle Wheel, Bottle Rack and Fountain, among others; as well as a selection of the most recognized series of Koons such as The New, Banality, Made in Heaven, Celebration, Antiquity and works like Rabbit, Balloon Dog, Moon, Play-Doh, and Hulk.
+Appearance Stripped Bare will present more than 70 works by Marcel Duchamp and Jeff Koons, among which is the complete series of ready-mades 1964 by Duchamp, including Bicycle Wheel, Bottle Rack and Fountain, among others; as well as a selection of the most recognized series of Koons such as The New, Banality, Made in Heaven, Celebration, Antiquity and works like Rabbit, Balloon Dog, Moon, Play-Doh, and Hulk.
 The exhibition includes loans from more than 30 collections.

 (Photo: Santi Caleca. © Jeff Koons.)